How to Store Loose Leaf Tea：After Use Effectively with 5 Ways

 【Aluminum Foil Vacuum Bag】– The Simplest Storage Method

-3. Avoid high temperature and store in a cool place
+How to Store Loose Leaf Tea ：3.
+Avoid high temperatures and store in a cool place

 The higher the temperature, the more likely the tea leaves to turn brown.
 Low-temperature refrigeration (frozen) can effectively slow down the browning and aging of the tea.